-Ten Year Comparison of Three Test Batteries
+Fifteen Year Comparison of Three Test Batteries

 Get the Data First

-I came within a hair of flunking out of college and was off and on depressed.
+When I was in college, I came within a hair of flunking out.
 I was on probation more semesters than I was off.
-But things turned around in my junior year when I fell in love with psychology and began working with juvenile delinquents at a juvenile training school.
+I felt depressed off and on.
+My life turned around during my junior year, when I fell in love with psychology and started to work with delinquents at a juvenile training school.

 My life had meaning.
 Before that, my parents lost many many nights of sleep.